Roll20/help.roll20.net/_posts/2012-12-07-dynamic-lighting.md

 title: Dynamic Lighting
 ---

 <div class='alert alert-info'>This feature is only available to paid subscribers-- both Mentor and Supporter levels.
-If this is something you’re interested in, please visit the [Supporter Page](https://app.roll20.net/account/supporter/).</div>
+If this is something you’re interested in, please visit the <a href="https://app.roll20.net/account/supporter/">Supporter Page</a>.</div>

 #What is Dynamic Lighting?